Choosing the Best ISO Compliance Management Software: Pivotal Features to Consider

 10. Security and Compliance Assurance

-In an time of escalating data breaches, compliance software must represent the very standards it enforces.
+In an time of escalating data breaches, compliance software must embody the very standards it enforces.
 Seek out solutions that meet or exceed ISO 27001, SOC 2, GDPR, and HIPAA frameworks.
 Core safeguards should include:

 • End-to-end encryption (AES-256 or equivalent)